On The 15th Anniversary Of Maura Murray's Disappearance, Is There A New Lead?

 Fred Murray recently told reporters that he believes that Maura's remains may be hidden in a basement in Woodsville, New Hampshire.
-He made the comments to news channel WBZ after two different trained cadaver dogs responded to possible human remains in a residence near the site of Maura's accident.
+He made the comments to news channel WBZ after two different trained cadaver dogs allegedly alerted to possible human remains at a residence near the site of Maura's accident.

-Murray said that neighbors told him they believed someone had concealed a body there under a concrete slab around the time that Maura went missing — but revealed that the owners always refused to answer the door or let him inside.
+Murray claims neighbors told him they believe someone concealed a body there under a concrete slab around the time that Maura went missing but alleged the owners refused to answer the door or let him inside.

 Eventually, the home changed hands, and the new owners gave Murray access to investigate.
-WBZ reported that on three separate occasions, two cadaver dogs and ground-penetrating radar equipment all "pinged the exact location Fred had been tipped about."
+Boston's WBZ AM radio reported that on three separate occasions, two cadaver dogs and ground-penetrating radar equipment "pinged the exact location Fred had been tipped about."

 Murray told the press in an interview, “I can’t even bring her home and bury her.
 I got to leave her in somebody’s cold, stinking cellar where she’s been murdered.”